cparsania/FungiExpresZ/README.md

 <img src="inst/app/www/docker_cpu_and_memory.png" width="622"/>

-We recommend users to allocate maximum 4 GB of memory to docker before you run FungiExpresZ docker image.
+We recommend users to allocate at least 4 GB of memory to docker before running the FungiExpresZ docker image.

 #### How to stop container?